Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

-- Get a personalised view based on your home, not averages
+- Get a personalised view based on your home, meter and usage — not averages

 Check whether a half-hourly tariff could work for your home

-A half-hourly tariff (sometimes called a smart tariff or time-of-use tariff) can change your electricity rate in short time slots (typically every 30 minutes).
-If you can shift flexible use — like laundry, dishwashers, immersion heaters, or EV charging — to cheaper periods, you may reduce your bill.
+A half-hourly tariff (also called a smart or time-of-use tariff) changes your electricity rate in 30-minute slots.
+If you can shift flexible loads — laundry, dishwasher, immersion heater, EV charging or battery charging — into cheaper periods, your average unit price can drop below the July 2026 cap of 26.11p/kWh.

-EnergyPlus helps you compare whole-of-market home energy deals, including suppliers that offer half-hourly pricing.
-Tell us a little about your home and we’ll show suitable options and explain the trade-offs in plain English.
+EnergyPlus compares whole-of-market home energy deals, including suppliers offering half-hourly and agile-style pricing alongside simpler fixed tariffs.
+Tell us about your home and we’ll show suitable options and explain the trade-offs in plain English.
+You can also browse UK suppliers or read about the energy price cap.

 Not sure what you’re on now?
-Many households are on a standard variable tariff (SVT) or a fixed tariff with a single unit rate.
-Half-hourly tariffs typically require a communicating smart meter and supplier support.
+Many households sit on a standard variable tariff (SVT) capped at 26.11p/kWh for July–September 2026, or a fixed tariff with one unit rate.
+Half-hourly tariffs need a communicating smart meter and supplier support.

 - Your postcode (to show regional unit rates and standing charges)